emojitracker/emojitrack-gostreamer/Godeps/_workspace/src/github.com/mroth/sseserver/README.md

 This currently powers the streaming service for [Emojitracker](http://emojitracker.com) in production, where it has routinely handled dispatching hundreds of messages per second to thousands of clients simultaneously, on a single Heroku dyno.
+(The previous NodeJS solution required dozens of dynos to handle the same load.)

 Why SSE vs Websockets?
 ----------------------

 Words will go here.
+In the meantime, there is a [semi-decent discussion on StackOverflow](http://stackoverflow.com/questions/5195452/websockets-vs-server-sent-events-eventsource) about the topic.

 API